Mariia2373/Mariia2373/README.md

 ### Hi there 👋 I am Mariia

-I am finishing my third year in the software development program at Seneca College.
+I am finishing my forth year in the software development program at Seneca College.

-#### 🔭 I’m currently working on finding a summer internship so I can use my gained knowledge in practice.
+#### 🔭 I’m currently working on finding an internship so I can use my gained knowledge in practice.
 #### 🌱 I’m currently learning different ways to improve my programming skills.

 ### My Skills ⚡